nodejs/node/src/README.md

 <a id="callback-scopes"></a>
 ### Callback scopes

-The public `CallbackScope` and the internally use `InternalCallbackScope` classes provide the same facilities as [`MakeCallback()`][], namely:
+The public `CallbackScope` and the internally used `InternalCallbackScope` classes provide the same facilities as [`MakeCallback()`][], namely:

 * Emitting the `'before'` event for async tracking when entering the scope